block/goose/docs/configuration.md

 #### toolkits
 These are modular add-ons that enhance the functionality of Goose.
 Each toolkit provides specific capabilities or integrations that can be tailored to meet particular needs or use cases e.g `browser`, `developer`, `screen` etc.

-To list available toolkits, use the following command within the Goose repo:
+To list available toolkits, use the following command:

 ```
   goose toolkit list